bravepinata/docker-lemp/README.md

 <strong>Step 8:</strong> When it completes building, go to http://localhost

-<strong>Step 9:</strong> Follow the instructions on localhost domain, http://localhost
+<strong>Step 9:</strong> Follow the instructions on the localhost domain